cdapio/cdap/docs/developer-guide/source/debugging.rst

    .. image:: _images/IntelliJ_3.png

 #.
-Start the Flow in the Dashboard.
+Start the Flow in the Console.
 #.
 Send an event to the Stream.
 The control will stop at the breakpoint
    and you can proceed with debugging.